mkretlow/MOID.jl/README.md

 Compute the MOID - Minimum Orbit Intersection Distance for two given confocal, elliptical orbits.
 It uses the idea of rotating meridional plane and calculates the MOIDs numerically.

-This Julia module is a wrapper to the Fortran program by the original authors Hans Rickman  and Tomasz Wiśniowski, both Space Research Centre, Polish Academy of Sciences.

-The method is described in their paper:
+The method is described in the paper:

-T.Wiśniowski and H.Rickman, “A Fast, Geometric Method for Calculating Accurate Minimum Orbit Intersection Distances (MOIDs)” 2013 Acta Astronomica

-The paper and the source code are provided here in the deps and docs subdirs.
+T.Wiśniowski and H.Rickman, "A Fast, Geometric Method for Calculating Accurate Minimum Orbit Intersection Distances (MOIDs)", Acta Astronomica, Vol. 63 (2013) pp. 293–307.
+The paper and the original Fortran source code are provided here in the docs subdir.

 ## Install
-MOID.jl can then be installed through Julia's package manager.
-On Linux and macOS you need to have either Gfortran or the Intel Fortran Compiler installed to be able to build the binary dependencies.

 ```julia
 pkg> add "https://github.com/mkretlow/MOID.jl.git"